 These shared values do not ensure there will never be conflict, or even that these communities will always work.
 They do, however, ensure that the costs, side-effects, and consequences of that community's values will be legible to the people themselves.
 If you want racism in your community, well, you'll have to do the dirty business of pushing around people yourself--no passing laws and hiring cops to do it for you.
 If you want to enforce unequal distribution of wealth, you can't hire goons to keep your neighbors fenced off in squalor.
 Whatever problems face the community, at least the community cannot ignore them.

-Professionalizing the policing of communities encourages people to promote values--such as through monopoly law--without fully internalizing the costs of doing so.
-These costs accrue not just monetarily; they are costs incurred through inconvenience, through mental calcuation, averting one's eyes, and psychological coping, through the inalienable duties of community membership, through the inability to simply ignore the reality of your fellow man.
+Professionalizing the policing of communities encourages people to promote values without fully internalizing the costs of doing so.
+These costs accrue not just monetarily; they are costs incurred through inconvenience, mental calcuation, averting one's eyes, and psychological coping, through the inalienable duties of community membership, through the inability to simply ignore the reality of your fellow man.
 If you outsource this, you don't just concentrate power in a class of people with obscene incentives to abuse it.
 You also outsource your ability to learn whether or not your community actually functions at all.
 And you will be hostage to the police because you're afraid to fully accept and participate in the consequences of your way of life.
 Shouldn't that tell you something about your community?

 I don't understand why anarchists of all stripes underemphasize the degree to which anarchism is necessarily incompatible with mediating institutions like the police.
 It seems to me that speaking only of what people can expect to get from a stateless society smacks of typical individualist myopia.
 Abolishing constituted authority confers the duty to regulate and manage personally, relying on everybody to step up and do their part.